 Q: How can delegates prepare for the conference?

 A: The best way for delegates to prepare for the conference is to research both their respective country and topics being discussed in committee.
 A delegate competent in both will be able to play a much more active role at the conference.
 Please see the “Resources” tab of the website for more information.

 Q: When is the position paper deadline?

-A: The deadline for position papers is January 20, 2014.
+A: The deadline for position papers is late January 2017 (Date TBA).
 Only delegates who submit position papers by this date will remain eligible for awards at the conference.
 Additionally, any position paper submitted by the position-paper deadline will be returned to a delegate with feedback from a delegate's chair during the first committee session of the conference.
 Advisors must upload all position papers via their account (for more information on how to upload your delegates' position papers, please view the answer to the first question of the F.A.Q. section.
 "How does my account work?").